Thieves' Guild 9: Escape From the Ashwood Mines: Reception

+In Issue 30 of Abyss (Summer 1984), John Schuller liked the "excellent" material, but warned that the material was "better suited for the experienced and flexible gamemaster rather than the novice."
+He also pointed out that this material was heavily linked to previously published material, "and unless you have some of the predecessors, some of the general background will be missing, as these adventures continue situations and set-ups from the earlier issues in the series."
+Schuller concluded, "In general I'd recommend the whole series for those interested in more imaginative concepts of thieving."

-John T. Sapienza, Jr. reviewed Thieves' Guild 7, Thieves' Guild 8, Thieves' Guild 9, and Thieves' Guild 10 for Different Worlds magazine and stated that "These four volumes illustrate the quality of Gamelords' products.
+John T. Sapienza, Jr. reviewed Thieves' Guild 7, Thieves' Guild 8, Thieves' Guild 9, and Thieves' Guild 10 for Different Worlds and commented "These four volumes illustrate the quality of Gamelords' products.
 They concentrate on personality and variety to supply the gamemaster with role-playing tools to enrich a campaign, whether or not that campaign uses the Gamelords' world of Haven and whether or not that campaign emphasizes thieving for most of its activity.
-Most of the scenario ideas do not depend on the existence of a thieves guild - and indeed any party of adventurers could undertake many of the offered outdoor scenarios, although the burglary scenarios do require specialized thieving skills to succeed.
+Most of the scenario ideas do not depend on the existence of a thieves guild – and indeed any party of adventurers could undertake many of the offered outdoor scenarios, although the burglary scenarios do require specialized thieving skills to succeed.
 The Thieves' Guild series is worth using as an aid in any fantasy campaign."